getify/monio/README.md

 > Monio's IO/IOx is the most powerful IO monad implementation in JS, possibly in any language!

 **Note:** This is obviously a marketing claim, not a provable mathematical/scientific assertion.
-Nevertheless, it's true!
+Nevertheless, I believe it's true!

 ```js
 Just("Welcome, Monads")